On October 22nd, 2009 I opened Bride of Wildenstein – The Musical at the Gallery at Avalon Island in Orlando.

 The weekend of performances October 22nd-24th, 2009 headlined the Orlando Puppet Festival, organized by Ibex Puppetry.
 Bride of Wildenstein ran at the Cameo Theatre in Orlando the following weekend October 29 – November 1, 2009.

 Have you ever gone too far for love?

 In Bride of Wildenstein, an aging socialite grows fur and claws to recapture her philandering game hunter husband’s attention.

-After the run at Avalon Island, Bride of Wildenstein went on for a run at the Cameo Theatre in Orlando the following weekend.
+After the run at Avalon Island, Bride of Wildenstein moved to The Cameo Theatre in Orlando.

 Ibex Puppetry Presents